xreic/hrla31-react-review/README.md

 * Render "Hello from React" to the div in index.html with an id of "app"

-## Exercise2: Creating a Functional Component in React
+## Exercise 2: Creating a Functional Component in React

 * Create folder called components inside of the client folder
 * Build out a functional react component called App in that file that renders "Hello from Component" to the DOM

+## Exercise 3: Passing Props into A Functional Component

+* Pass your first and last name down as props to your component from index.jsx